oadultradeepfield/oadultradeepfield.github.io/_posts/2025-01-22-cs2100-common-mistakes-part-1.md

 ---

-## Lecture 9: MIPS III (Instruction Formats and Encoding)
+## Lecture 9: MIPS III (Instruction Formats and Encoding) and Lecture 10: Instruction Set Architecture

-To be updated.
+- Beware that the **Program Counter (PC)** stores the address of the next instruction to be executed, not the current one.

----
+- To maximize the number of instructions in a fixed-length instruction set, consider maximizing the length of the longer instructions.
+This can be achieved by allowing the shorter instructions to occupy only one value (e.g., `0..000`) and using the remaining bit patterns for the longer instructions.

-## Lecture 10: Instruction Set Architecture
+- To minimize the number of instructions, we maximize the shorter instructions.
+This typically results in the shorter instructions being one less than the longer ones, allowing us to distinguish between the two types.

-To be updated.
+- **Accumulator-based** and **stack-based architectures** use implicit operands, while **register-based architectures** like MIPS use explicit operands. **Memory-memory architectures** store everything in memory.

 ---